-

 - Enter the Access Key (Application ID), Secret Key (Client Secret), and a Friendly Name that helps identify the shared credential.
 For tracking purposes, we recommend using the credential name as the Friendly Name.
 Click OK to confirm your input.

-- In the Add data collection agent wizard, select a machine that you want to promote to a Data Collector.
+- In the Add data collection agent wizard, select a machine that you want to use as the Data Collector.
 Click OK to confirm the selection.

 - The machine name appears and you can verify the Azure credentials by clicking Test Connection or the green checkbox that appears next to the Data Collector.

 - Click OK.
-Following this step, ControlUp checks how many subscriptions are associated with your Azure Tenant.
+ControlUp checks how many subscriptions are associated with your Azure Tenant.
 The following popups are displayed based on the number of subscriptions:

-- You can view Resource Groups under a specific subscription by clicking the + button next to the subscription:
+You can view Resource Groups under a subscription by clicking the + button next to the subscription:

-In Solve, subscriptions, and resource groups are displayed in our new navigation hierarchy that you can find in the Discovery panel.
+In our web UI, subscriptions, and resource groups are displayed in the navigation hierarchy in the Discovery panel.

-You can find more information about how Azure can be used in Solve in the Azure Integration: Solve article.
+You can find more information about how Azure can be used in the web UI here.

 Configuration Options